WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 # Windows-11 Kernel Rootkit
 A Windows 11 Rootkit - in progress 🔧

+## TODO: Change the vector in HideReg.cpp to the HIDE_REGS vector from defs.hpp

 ## About
 This is as said a kernel Rootkit driver hiding any Processes or files you don't want people seeing.
 It also has some more functions involved like a BSOD and (offcourse) a hooking function called CloudHook.